‘Nova wins 3rd championship after incredible tournament

 The University of Louisville, Oklahoma State University and University of Southern California are a handful of the schools named in the indictment.
 Before the tournament had even begun, some speculated these three schools were indirectly punished by the NCAA by not being admitted to the tournament.

 Louisville, with a record of 20-13, and Oklahoma State at 19-14, were truly bubble teams to make the tournament, but USC was not.
-With a 23-11 record and a ranking percentage index — which the selection committee usually favors strongly in its decision-making — of 34, the Trojans made history by becoming the highest ranked team in the RPI to not be selected for
+With a 23-11 record and a ranking percentage index — which the selection committee usually favors strongly in its decision-making — of 34, the Trojans made history by becoming the highest ranked team in the RPI to not be selected for the tournament.

 Naturally, some conspiracy theorists believed the NCAA was punishing the school for USC’s alleged crimes by denying them a selection.
 These are simply theories, but the sign of maddening things to come in March had been foreshadowed.

 The first weekend of the 68-field tournament had its share of regular upsets; 13th seeded Marshall University over fourth seed Wichita State University, eleventh seed Syracuse University over 6th seed Texas Christian University, 10th seed Butler University over seventh seed Arkansas University, but all paled in comparison to what transpired in the South regional bracket.

 Loyola University of Chicago, Buffalo University, Kansas State University and University of Maryland, Baltimore County all advanced to the second round after upsetting their lower-seeded opponents.
 None of these upsets were more miraculous, however, than UMBC’s upset win over the University of Virginia.

 Not only was Virginia the first No. 1 seed to lose to a 16th-seeded team in NCAA tournament history — the previous similarly ranked teams were a combined 0-135 — Virginia was the No. 1 overall seed in the entire tournament, thus considered the best team in college basketball.